cisco7507/2016CloudSpecialistsSummitJuly/Heat/16_Clustering_BIG-IPs.md

 >**Note:** the F5::Cm::Cluster resource assumes the TMOS VE already have config sync, failover, and mirror interface setting configured.
 If you use the TMOS VE onboarding your HOT *user_data* should include the *device_is_sync*, *device_is_failover*, *device_is_mirror_primary* interface attributes set appropriately.

 >**Note:** the F5::Cm::Cluster resource builds an iApp to perform the clustering.
-The iApp currently does not look for the presence of the ASM sync-only device service group (11.6+) and clustering will fail of you enable ASM (thanks ASM folks).
+The iApp currently does not look for the presence of the ASM sync-only device service group (11.6+) and clustering will fail if you enable ASM (thanks ASM folks).
 It will be fixed shortly.

 ```